YedTheEmo/YedTheEmo.github.io/README.md

 # **hawtstrokes.guthub.io**
-This is the front page for all hawtstroke's repos.
+The front page for all hawtstroke's repos.